Gene Chen: Chen style

 In 1980 Chen decided to stop teaching the Southern Mantis because its focus on fighting means that it is not suitable to teach to everyone.
-Having resolved to give up publicly teaching Southern Mantis, he decided to pursue his study of Taijiquan.
-He was already familiar with Yang’s Taiji, and several years earlier (in 1965) he learned the Chen-style t'ai chi ch'uan from his grandparents' former bodyguard.
-On his return trips to China Gene sought out the best Taiji teachers he could find.
-After additional training in Yang’s Taiji with Master Fu Zhongwen and Wu-style taijiquan with Master Ma Yuehliang, Gene began to study the Chen’s Style with Lei Munyi and Chen Zhaokui, the 18th generation Grand Master.
+Having resolved to give up publicly teaching Southern Mantis, he decided to pursue his study of tai chi.
+He was already familiar with Yang's tai chi, and several years earlier (in 1965) he learned the Chen-style tai chi from his grandparents' former bodyguard.
+On his return trips to China Gene sought out the best tai chi teachers he could find.
+After additional training in Yang's tai chi with Master Fu Zhongwen and Wu-style tai chi with Master Ma Yueliang, Gene began to study the Chen's Style with Lei Munyi and Chen Zhaokui, the 18th generation Grand Master.

 In 1980 Chen Zhaokui introduced Gene to Feng Zhiqiang.
 A few days later, Master Feng came to visit Gene in his hotel and the two men practiced pushing hands together.
-After his return to the USA, Gene Chen received a letter from Feng.
+After his return to the US, Gene Chen received a letter from Feng.
 In the letter, Master Feng noted Chen had natural ability, sensitivity and the relaxation to learn well.
 He praised Gene for his years of hard work and encouraged him to continue his practice.

 The following year, 1981, Chen Zhaokui died.
-When Gene returned to China later in the year he chose to continue his Taiji study with Master Feng.
-Since Feng was still working at his job in the machine shop, Gene took evening lessons at Feng’s home in the Zhong Wen Area of Beijing.
-In 1982 Gene Chen was honored to become Master Feng’s very first disciple.
-Gene practiced hard and returned to China to visit Feng (and also to Chen’s Village) many times to continue his studies.
-In recognition of his achievements in Chen's Taiji, Gene Chen's name was included on a memorial tablet in the Chen Village during a ceremony in 1990.
-This tablet recounts the history of the Chen’s Martial Art and lists his name among the most high-ranking practitioners of the style.
+When Gene returned to China later in the year he chose to continue his tai chi study with Master Feng.
+Since Feng was still working at his job in the machine shop, Gene took evening lessons at Feng's home in the Zhong Wen Area of Beijing.
+In 1982 Gene Chen was honored to become Master Feng's very first disciple.
+Gene practiced hard and returned to China to visit Feng (and also to Chen's Village) many times to continue his studies.
+In recognition of his achievements in Chen's tai chi, Gene Chen's name was included on a memorial tablet in the Chen Village during a ceremony in 1990.
+This tablet recounts the history of the Chen's Martial Art and lists his name among the most high-ranking practitioners of the style.

 During these travels Gene also trained additionally in Wu-style taijiquan with Master Wang Peisheng, and spent time learning from Chen Yuxia (Daughter of Chen Fake) and Hong Junsheng as well.